AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/basic-scenario-settings.md

 ## Advanced scenario settings

 Adobe Workfront Fusion gives you the possibility to configure a number of other advanced settings.
-For more information, see [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+For more information, see [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).